QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/SetPlanReview_Template.md

-# ――――――――――――――――― ℹ️ Optional Considerations ――――――――――――――――― // TODO
+# ――――――――――――――――― ℹ️ Optional Considerations ℹ️ ――――――――――――――――― // TODO

-This section is `optional` at this stage, but it may prove useful for your growth as a junior developer later on.
+> This section is `optional` at this stage, but it may prove useful for your growth as a junior developer later on.

-### 🚦 Features Usage (Trigger / Measured) // TODO
+## 🚦 Features Usage (Trigger / Measured) // TODO
 - Consider using RA’s `Trigger` and `Measured` features where appropriate to provide clearer feedback to players.
 - These tools help improve the clarity, functionality, and overall user experience of your achievements.

-### 🏁 Leaderboards & Rich Presence // TODO
+## 🏁 Leaderboards & Rich Presence // TODO
 - Leaderboards are optional but strongly encouraged.
   Refer to [Leaderboards Guide](https://docs.retroachievements.org/developer-docs/leaderboards.html#leaderboards)
 - Rich Presence is **required** before requesting set review down the line.
   Reference: [Rich Presence Guide](https://docs.retroachievements.org/developer-docs/rich-presence.html#rich-presence)

-### 📖 Writing RAguide // TODO
+## 📖 Writing RAguide // TODO
 - Consider preparing a RAguide for the [📚 RAguides/Wiki](https://github.com/RetroAchievements/guides/wiki)